PennCIS233/Practical-HW2/README.md

 #### Step 1.1: Main Conditional

 The heart of the smart contract is a simple logical switch statement used to route evaluation to different sets of logic based on a Transaction's `OnComplete` value (defined in `create_app`).
 This logic allows the contract to choose which operation to run based on how the contract is called.
 For example, if `Txn.application_id()` is 0, then the on_creation sequence will run.
 If `Txn.on_completion()` is `OnComplete.OptIn`, the `on_register` sequence will run.
+If `Txn.application_args[0] == Bytes("vote")` then we want the `on_vote` sequence to be called.
 We've completed the first few cases for you.

 **TODO:** Implement the `program` conditional.